Isekai Quartet: Production and release

 A side-scrolling action game, Pixel Game Maker Series Isekai Quartet: Adventure Action Game, was released for Nintendo Switch and Steam on July 17, 2021.

-A third season of the anime series was announced on June 13, 2025, and features characters from The Eminence in Shadow, which premiered on October 13, 2025.
+A third season of the anime series was announced on June 13, 2025, and features characters from The Eminence in Shadow, which aired from October 13 to December 22, 2025.
 The opening theme song is "Isekai Concerto" (異世界こんちぇると, Isekai Konchieruto), performed by Hino, Fukushima, Kobayashi and Yūki, the ending theme song is "Kimi Iro, Boku Iro" (君色、僕色), performed by Suzuki and Itō.
-Crunchyroll is streaming the season and features English voice over talent from Houston-based Sentai Studios.
+Crunchyroll streamed the season and features English voice-over talent from Houston-based Sentai Studios.

-Reception
+Cultural impact

-Gadget Tsūshin listed "beautiful Megumin" (Note: A fan nickname for Re: Zero's Emilia who shares the same voice actress with Konosuba's Megumin.) in their 2019 anime buzzwords list.
+Gadget Tsūshin listed "beautiful Megumin" (Note: A fan nickname for Re:Zero's Emilia who shares the same voice actress with Konosuba's Megumin.) in their 2019 anime buzzwords list.